Ayushashverma/Generate_Description_Assignment/README.txt

+CSV Header Description Generator
-Model choice and why:
+Model Choice

-I used the open-source model "google/flan-t5-small" because it is a small instruction-tuned model that generates short, clear descriptions for column headers.
-It runs locally on CPU and can also use GPU if available.
-The script automatically falls back to "gpt2" if flan-t5-small is not available.
+Primary: google/flan-t5-small – a lightweight, instruction-tuned model that generates short, meaningful descriptions for CSV headers.

+Fallback: gpt2 – used automatically if flan-t5-small is unavailable.

+Reason: Runs locally on CPU/GPU and works efficiently with minimal resources.

-How to run:
+How to Run

+Setup Environment

-1. Create a virtual environment and install dependencies: pip install -r requirements.txt
+pip install -r requirements.txt

-2. Run with a CSV file:
+Run with a CSV File

 python generate.py data.csv

-   (Example: data.csv should have a header row like:
+Example CSV header row:

-    Invoice_ID, Vendor_Name, Amount, Payment_Date)
+Invoice_ID, Vendor_Name, Amount, Payment_Date

-   The script will print descriptions to the console and save them into output.txt.
+Output: Descriptions printed in console and saved to output.txt.

-3. Run without a CSV:
+Run Without a CSV

 python generate.py
-   (This will use built-in sample headers.)

-Challenges:
-The main challenge was running Hugging Face models locally with limited resources.
-I solved this by choosing flan-t5-small (lightweight, instruction-tuned) and adding GPT-2 as a fallback model in case of compatibility issues.
+Uses built-in sample headers if no CSV is provided.

+Challenges & Solutions

+Running Hugging Face models locally with limited resources was challenging.

+Solution: Used flan-t5-small for lightweight performance and added GPT-2 as a fallback to ensure reliable output.